Babakinha/Dectalk/README.md

 Windows support was added recently, if you have any problems dont be afraid to make an issue

+### Mac
+Unfortunately, Dectalk does not support macOS.
+If you would like to use this module on Mac, try running your project inside a Linux [Docker](https://www.docker.com/) container.

 ### Linux
 On my arch linux server (x86_64) i had to install some dependencies